SlateAppProject/Slate/README.md

 ### Vision

-What is the vision of this product?
+What is the vision of our product?
 - Our product vision is to create a translation chat app geared towards groups of foreign language enthusiasts.
 It will have multi-chatrooms that are language specific so user's can communicate in their own native language.

 What pain point does this project solve?
-- Individual's language preference differ and this makes communication difficutl.
-Rather than using a seperate application to translate correspondance, our app will translate it in real-time within the chatroom.
-This allows for a seemless communication experience.
+- Individual language knowledge and preferences differ, which can strain communication and reduce clarity of intention.
+Rather than using a seperate application to translate correspondence, our app will translate it in real-time within the chatroom.
+This will allow for a seemless communication experience.

-Why should we care about your product?
+Why should you care about our product?
-- This product will support communication between different languages.
+- This product will support communication between different groups of people with disparate backgrounds.

 ### Scope (In/Out)
 - IN